Peppermint oil capsules help to relieve tummy (abdominal) pain and bloating associated with conditions like irritable bowel syndrome.

 - If you develop any new symptoms, or if your symptoms become worse, make an appointment to see your doctor for advice (even if you have previously been diagnosed by your doctor).

 - Drinking alcohol while you are taking peppermint oil capsules can increase the chance that you experience side-effects.
-If this happens, you are advised to not drink alcohol.
+If this happens, you are advised not to drink alcohol.

 - Do not take indigestion remedies during the two hours before you take peppermint oil, or during the two hours after you have taken it.
 This is because indigestion remedies interfere with the capsules and stop them from working as intended.